RULES

 Zenith Award

-New for 2026, The Zenith Award honors a studio age division that represents the pinnacle of artistic growth, ascended presence with depth, and unreal performance excellence on the ID Stage.
-Unlike traditional awards at ID that recognize a single routine or an entire studio, the Zenith Award is uniquely designed to celebrate a collective body of work; recognizing dancers in an age division who consistently unlock new potential, reach artistic peaks, and deliver a heightened, unforgettable, relentless performance every time they step onstage throughout the event.
-One Zenith Award is presented per event (at the final group ceremony awards), making it a trendsetting, signature distinction at ID Dance that celebrates sustained excellence, tenacious determination, and transcendent Zenith energy.
+New for 2026, The Zenith Award honors a studio age division or an entire studio that represents the pinnacle of artistic growth, ascended presence with depth, and unreal performance excellence on the ID Stage.
+The Zenith Award is uniquely designed to celebrate a collective body of work; recognizing dancers in an age division or studio who consistently unlock new potential, reach artistic peaks, and deliver a heightened, unforgettable, relentless performance every time they step onstage throughout the event.
+One Zenith Award is presented per event (typically at the final group ceremony awards), making it a trendsetting, signature distinction at ID Dance that celebrates sustained excellence, tenacious determination, and transcendent Zenith energy.
 If the awarded group of dancers is not present during the Zenith Award presentation, a studio representative must collect the award on their behalf.
 If no studio representative remains on site through the final group awards ceremony, the Zenith Award may be shipped after the event for an additional fee.

 Most Impactful Routine Award

 The Most Impactful Routine Award honors a performance that leaves a lasting impression through emotional depth, artistic intention, and undeniable presence.
-This recognition celebrates routines that move beyond technique to create connection, resonance, and meaningful impact on both the audience and adjudicators.
+This recognition celebrates routines that feature phenomenal technique & artistry to create connection, resonance, and meaningful impact on both the audience and adjudicators.

 Utopian Award